Industry-specific CRM or General Use CRM: Which to Use in 2022?

 CRMs for construction or contract labor businesses provide tools to manage contract leads, bids, and construction projects.
 They usually cover general contracting and specialty trades business operations, such as carpentry, demolition, plumbing, electric work, restoration, and welding.

-JobNimbus offers general contractors easy-to-use templates for work estimates and work order conversion, as well tools for proposal building, job site picture sharing, and e-signatures.
+JobNimbus offers general contractors industry-specific solutions, including easy-to-use templates for work estimates and tools for proposal building and job site picture sharing.
 It also integrates with QuickBooks for invoicing, payment processing, and budgeting automation.

 Insurance

 CRMs made for the insurance industry can be used by independent insurance agents, brokers, and insurance firms.
-It typically includes tools to help insurance professionals prospect and nurture leads, track new deals and goals, and manage policies and plans.
-It also logs activities like emails and meeting interactions between agents and their customers into the system.
+They typically include tools to help insurance professionals prospect and nurture leads, track new deals and goals, and manage policies and plans.
+It also logs activities like emails and meeting interactions between agents and customers into the system.

-Radiusbob is an insurance-industry-specific CRM that offers voice-over-internet-protocol (VoIP) and call center features in addition to lead and sales management tools common to CRMs.
+Radiusbob is an insurance industry-specific software solution that offers voice-over-internet-protocol (VoIP) and call center features in addition to lead and sales management tools common to CRMs.
 It also features lead and pipeline automation tools, including automated workflows, lead distribution, and relationship nurturing.

 Customer Service